Bolivisión

-Bolivisión is a commercial Bolivian television station based in Santa Cruz.
-The channel was launched on June 17, 1997.
+Bolivisión is a commercial Bolivian television station with its main station in La Paz.
+The channel was launched on June 17, 1997, following the dissolution of Telesistema Boliviano, and later the creation of Unitel and the beginning of its relations with Galavisión.
+The network is owned by Albavisión since May 2007; a period marked by the move of its flagship facilities from Santa Cruz to La Paz, as well as techonological advancements implemented by the administration.

 History

 Background

-On September 1, 1985, América Televisión, an open television channel owned by Banco Mercantil, was launched.
+On September 28, 1985, América Televisión, a terrestrial television channel owned by Banco Mercantil, was launched on channel 6 in La Paz, the Bolivian capital.
 With its studios in the Batallón Colorados Building, the station became one of the first private channels in Bolivia.
+The broadcasts became regular on November 3 the same year.
+Its owner was Miguel Dueri.
 With broadcasts lasting 6 hours in its first 2 years of broadcast, its transmission schedules progressively increased to 18 hours a day.
 América Televisión (unrelated to the Peruvian channel of the same name) was the first private network in the country to broadcast via satellite in 1994 and was one of the first to reach the 9 capitals of the department of La Paz.
+That same year, Ernesto Asbún bought 51% of the shares, with his wife obtaining 47%.

 In 1995, Raúl Garáfulic (owner of Red ATB) terminated his contract with TeleOriente and stopped broadcasting on channel 9 in Santa Cruz.
 After the end of the partnership, Raul Garafulic bought channel 5 from Santa Cruz, which was part of the Asociación Boliviana de Canales (ABC).
-Therefore, ABC ceased to exist, for which the entire ABC network was subsequently sold to Ernesto Asbún, who had bought Channel 4 of Santa Cruz, Galavisión.
-Ernesto Asbún bought Galavisión with the intention of forming a chain of stations.
+Consequently, ABC ceased to exist, for which the entire ABC network was subsequently sold to Ernesto Asbún, who had bought Channel 4 of Santa Cruz, Galavisión.
+Ernesto Asbún bought Galavisión with the intention of forming a network of stations.
 By doing so, the CDT network ceased its broadcasts on that same channel.

 In 1996, a group of businessmen founded Boliviana de Television, with Telesistema Boliviano from La Paz, Antena Uno Canal 6 from Cochabamba and Canal 4 Galavision from Santa Cruz.
+Bolivisión was struggling due to the dominant position Red Uno and ATB held in the market, while the former ABC went through four changes in ownership.
 Asbún later associated with Carlos Cardona to form Bolivisión on channel 2 in La Paz.
 The partnership lasted a year and a half, thus dissolving the CDT Network.
 In 1997 and with the purchase of Telesistema Boliviano by Unitel, Bolivisión was left without a channel in La Paz.

+In 1984, Galavisión launched in Santa Cruz de la Sierra on channel 4.
+Its programming was aimed at a primarily elitist audience with canned foreign programming, primarily centered on entertainment.